 Legal Resources to Help Promote Effective Diversity Programs in the Sciences and Other Disciplines

-The American Association for the Advancement of Science (AAAS) and the Association of American Universities jointly published a first-of-its-kind handbook in the spring of 2010, Navigating a Complex Landscape to Foster Greater Faculty and Student Diversity in Higher Education.
-"The guide offers 'replicable, effective, and lawful' practices for increasing student and faculty diversity.
+- Download handbook: Navigating a Complex Landscape to Foster Greater Faculty and Student Diversity in Higher Education This "guide offers 'replicable, effective, and lawful' practices for increasing student and faculty diversity.
 It also builds a compelling case for vigorously developing diversity in the science and technology fields as a national asset."

 Hiring International Faculty